Skip to content

 sheaf> (if false "not returned" "returned")

-This works well for decisions based on configuration values or scalars.
+This works for decisions based on configuration values or scalars.
 However, if cannot be used with tensor values inside JIT-compiled functions.
-JAX needs to know the control flow at compile time, and tensor values are only known at runtime.
+The compiler needs to know the control flow at compile time, and tensor values are only known at runtime.

 For element-wise conditionals on tensors, where is used instead.
 It evaluates both branches and selects values based on a boolean mask: